tum-ei-eda/etiss/README.md

 Packages for Windows:

- - choco install cmake --version=3.13.3
- - choco install boost-msvc-14.1 --version=1.67.0
+ - choco install boost-msvc-14.2
  - choco install make
  - choco install git

+   > NOTE: If developer powershell is not used, please also install the CMake package as follows:

+   - choco install cmake --version=3.13.3

 ### Build and Installation

 Follow these instructions to quickly build ETISS.
+The developer powershell of Visual Studio is recommended.
+Otherwise the environment PATH variable might have to be set accordingly to locate various tools.
 Start in the root directory of ETISS by creating a build directory:

 	$ mkdir build_dir